 Justification of Red List category

-This species is known only from a few specimen and sight records, and there is no information on the true extent of its distribution, population size or trends.
-Until further information is available on the species' status, it is classified as Data Deficient.
+This species is known only from a few specimen and sight records, but there is no clarity on the true extent of its distribution and hence on the population size or trends.
+Until the taxon is clearly delimited and it is possible to reduce the uncertainty over the range and consequently the plausible range of population size and impact of potential threats, it is classified as Data Deficient.

 Population justification